Userfrom1995/Maths-Programs/README.md

 # Maths-Programs
-A collection of simple mathematical programs implemented in C for basic numerical operations and algorithms
+A collection of simple mathematical programs implemented in C++ for basic numerical operations and algorithms